Skip to content

 • How the home made you feel

-This makes comparisons easier later — and helps you narrow down your priorities.
+This makes comparisons easier after the fact and helps you narrow down your priorities.

 4. Pay Attention to the Neighborhood